rapidsai/deployment/source/platforms/nvidia-ai-workbench.md

 # NVIDIA AI Workbench

-[NVIDIA AI Workbench](https://www.nvidia.com/en-us/deep-learning-ai/solutions/data-science/workbench/) is a developer toolkit for data science, machine learning, and AI project development that lets you develop on your laptop/workstation and then move workloads to scalable GPU resources in a data center or the cloud.
-AI Workbench is free, you can install it in minutes on your local or remote computers, and it provides both a desktop application and a command-line interface (CLI).
+[NVIDIA AI Workbench](https://www.nvidia.com/en-us/deep-learning-ai/solutions/data-science/workbench/) is a developer toolkit for data science, machine learning, and AI projects.
+It lets you develop on your laptop/workstation and then easily transition workloads to scalable GPU resources in a data center or the cloud.
+AI Workbench is free, you can install it in minutes on both local or remote computers, and offers a desktop application  as well as a command-line interface (CLI).

 ## Installation